ceejbot/fivebeans/README.md

 `client.kick_job(jobID, function(err) {});`

 Kick the specified job id.
 Responds with `NOT_FOUND` if the job was not found.
+Supported in beanstalkd versions >= 1.6.

 ### Server statistics